Odawara District

 Sekiyu

 The sun rose over the harbor.
 The sunlight streamed down the alleys and thoroughfares of the city.
-Fish came to the open markets packed in salty ice.
-Where the shadows ended along the tattered canvas awnings, the slush melted away in thin, silvery streams.
+Fish were delivered to the street markets packed in salty ice.
+Where the shadows ended along the tattered canvas awnings, the slush melted away in silvery streams.

 Thackeray took his hands of the handlebars of his bike, stretched and yawned.
 P-days in Odawara were as fresh and rejuvenating as the early morning air, a far cry from the stale, mangled afternoons in Kunitachi.
-Here he could get away.
-They could go to the ocean side, or take a ride to the country, and still be back before noon.
-It didn't take more than half an hour up the winding roads into the foothills before the horizon was taken over by rice paddies and mikon groves.
+Here they could get away to the ocean or the country and still be back before noon.
+It didn’t take more than half an hour up the winding roads into the foothills before the horizon was taken over by rice paddies and mikan groves.

 "The boondocks," Matlock called it.
 It made Thackeray remember his transfer to Odawara.
 Nobody ever told him Japan had boondocks.

-"Hey, dode!" called out Matlock, "what are we gonna do today?"
-He shifted gears and moved his bike along side his companion's.
+“Hey, Dode!” called out Matlock.
+“What are we doing today?”
+He shifted gears and glided alongside his companion.

 "Besides that."